New York Property – Mortgage Financing For Overseas Buyers

-Not dependent on age
+Getting a mortgage loan not dependent on age

 Getting a loan is not dependent on the borrower’s age (because that is illegal by U.S. laws).
 The banks would look at the borrower’s income, debt-to-income ratio, global assets and down payment amount.

-Experience of the banker
+Experience of the loan officer

 It is very important to work with the right banker within the bank.
 For example, calling HSBC and speaking to someone at random doesn’t mean that banker is the right match.
 Reason is that you want a banker who has worked on many deals with foreign buyers, not someone who just learned the foreign buyer program last month.

 An experienced banker makes the process much smoother.
 He would have the right relationships to push the loan through efficiently because getting a commitment letter within the agreed upon time (in the contract) is extremely important.
 This is why we always recommend the client work with an experienced banker.
 We would provide references to bankers as well.

 Deal example: 200 Chambers Street.
 Luxury building in Tribeca with premium price and rents.
 The low carrying costs and high demand make this a good investment.
 Located next to Whole Foods, World Trade Center, Goldman Sachs headquarters.
 This apartment faces the building’s zen garden and comes with a washer/dryer within the apartment.